 When preparing this chat, I decided to do some digging and find some of my “most popular” posts.
 I’m a zoologist turned author, so maybe I was expecting some profound, thought provoking stuff!
 But alas, THIS is what I found:

-My most popular tweet wasn’t even MINE!!
-It was just a little ‘hang in there’ message that ALL writers can empathize with.
+My most popular tweets are either ridiculous, or me quoting someone else!
+This last one was literally just a little ‘hang in there’ message that ALL writers can empathize with.
 I kept digging, and came up with these other “top posts”.

 Some pretty thought-provoking stuff, right?
 DUCKS IN TUTUS.